lhcb/glossary/glossary/S.md

 ## SMOG: System for Measuring the Overlap with Gas {#SMOG}

-The _System for Measuring the Overlap with Gas_ is a gas injection system designed to increase the pressure inside the LHCb [VELO](v.md#VELO) beam vacuum.
+The _System for Measuring the Overlap with Gas_ is a gas injection system designed to increase the pressure inside the LHCb «VELO» beam vacuum.
 Only noble gases are injected.
 The gas spreads out +/- 20 m around the nominal proton-proton interaction point and the pressure is approximately $$10^{-7}$$ mbar.
 Originally designed for precise luminosity measurements, SMOG injections are also used for specific data takings,